The Legacy Lab Foundation

 Since 2012, The Legacy Lab has been researching, writing and publishing on the topic of business leaders who are creating enduring change: celebrating the long-term thinkers in a short-term world.
 Core to our thinking is the idea of treating legacy as a forward-looking concept, something that is passed forward versus something that is simply left behind.
 In March 2018, McGraw-Hill Education published a best-selling book based on our work called Legacy in the Making: Building a Long-Term Brand to Stand Out in a Short-Term World.

 The Legacy Lab has granted bursaries to both established leaders and young leaders who are making enduring contributions through their work: Yvon Chouinard (founder of Patagonia), David Remnick (editor and refounder of The New Yorker), Ashley Edwards and Alina Liao (advocates and cofounders of MindRight), Naomi Wadler and Carter Anderson (activists in leading the #neveragain movement), and Carmen LoBue (social activist and filmmaker).
-Last year, Team One and The Legacy Lab Foundation awarded Antoinette Banks, a Ph.D. student in the Learning and Mind Sciences program at UC Davis.
-She is also the CEO of Expert IEP, a multi-award winning educational technology company that supports parents of students who learn differently.
-With Expert IEP, Banks aims to establish an enduring legacy that uplifts BIPOC students with unique learning styles, ensuring heightened success beyond the K-12 setting.
+Last year, Team One and The Legacy Lab Foundation awarded JahWill Fannings, a Business Administration student at Georgia Tech and founder of the AI-powered music production tool for music creators, Flowst8.
+Along with running his own recording studio, Jah Studios, he continues to support talented artists and refine his craft as a music producer and singer-songwriter.

-This year, for the fifth rendition of the scholarship, The Legacy Lab will be awarding a $15,000 scholarship to a Black or African American student who represents the next-generation of legacy-makers – future leaders who are dedicating time and energy to create lasting social impact.
+This year, for the seventh edition of the scholarship, The Legacy Lab Foundation will be awarding a $15,000 scholarship to a BIPOC student who represents the next-generation of legacy-makers – future leaders who are dedicating time and energy to create lasting social impact.
 Scholarship funds are intended as an investment in ongoing education to help a student achieve a personal ambition.
 In turn, scholarship funds will be paid directly to the student’s institution and can only be used toward school-related items such as tuition, books, etc.

 CRITERIA

-Powered by The Giving Back Fund, The Legacy Lab Foundation Scholarship is inviting applications from Black or African American undergraduate or graduate-level students attending colleges, universities or similar accredited institutions (such as technical schools) in the United States.
+Powered by The Giving Back Fund, The Legacy Lab Foundation Scholarship is inviting applications from undergraduate, graduate, or doctoral-level students who identify as Black, Indigenous, and/or People of Color (BIPOC) who attend colleges, universities or similar accredited institutions (such as technical schools) in the United States.
 We are searching for a future leader studying with the intent to revolutionize an industry, challenge social norms, and/or build a long-lasting brand solution in culture.
 We will champion one of tomorrow’s leaders working toward making progress today.

-To qualify, you must be a Black or African American student with a strong sense of personal purpose—who is studying with the intent of creating positive, enduring change.
+To qualify, you must be a BIPOC student with a strong sense of personal purpose—who is studying with the intent of creating positive, enduring change.
 Specifically, we are asking applicants to reveal something meaningful about their ikigai (“reason for being”) by responding to these questions:

-4. How will you apply your studies after graduation?
-Or how are you already applying your studies?
-How will your ideas CREATE VALUE (e.g., earn money) and yield a solution, such as a business idea, that is built to last?
+How will you apply your studies after graduation?
+Or how are you already applying your studies (e.g. related experience, volunteering, internships, businesses, etc.)?
+How will your ideas CREATE VALUE (e.g. earn money) and yield a solution, such as a business idea, that is built to last?

 HOW TO APPLY